Remilarius/Anthology/content/thoughts/draft.md

 As the water closes over me,
 It's calm for once
-Is this the only way to know
+Is this the only way to know?

 Maybe I need other people to know what I am,
 If they tell me, maybe I could do it

 Why don't you give up then?
 Your actions and your words (don't make sense) are contradictory